facebook-pixel

 Yet water levels are still below the 30-year average and a target level the state has defined as healthy.

-The Department of Natural Resources has developed an elevation matrix for the Great Salt Lake identifying its healthy range — when islands are islands again, salinity levels help brine shrimp and brine flies thrive, bird habitat is abundant — but the water is not so high that it causes the flooding and havoc seen in the 1980s.
-That sweet spot lies between 4,198 and 4,205 feet above sea level.
+The Department of Natural Resources has developed an elevation matrix for the Great Salt Lake identifying its healthy range — when islands are islands again, salinity levels help brine shrimp and brine flies thrive, and bird habitat is abundant — but the water is not so high that it causes the flooding and havoc seen in the 1980s.
+That ideal level is between 4,198 and 4,205 feet above sea level.

-For weeks, the south arm hovered around 4,195, a level that Great Salt Lake Commissioner Brian Steed said is categorized as “some adverse impacts” to the animals and plants that depend on the lake.
+For weeks early this summer, the south arm floated around 4,195, a level that Great Salt Lake Commissioner Brian Steed said is categorized as “some adverse impacts” to the animals and plants that depend on the lake.

 With the causeway still open, the north arm has stayed mostly stable in recent weeks as the south arm has dropped amid high temperatures.